craftcms/docs/docs/getting-started-tutorial/install/control-panel.md

 You should have three project windows up, at this point:

-1. A terminal, which we used to install Craft and DDEV;
+1. A terminal, which we used to install DDEV and Craft;
-1. An editor, with the project folder;
+1. An editor, open to your project folder;
 1. A browser, with Craft’s default welcome page loaded;

 ## Signing In